 And while the Cook Islands are on the OECD white-list right now, the country has been on black lists and grey lists in the past.
 Depending on how things go in the future, there’s a risk that such appearances could be repeated.

 There’s also a severe shortage of professional talent in the Cook Islands.
 And, the talent pool shrinks every year.
 With New Zealand passports, many qualified locals find more opportunities abroad than in the middle of the South Pacific.

-This mass exodus of local professionals is expected to get worse in the future and strain both the private and public sectors.
+This mass exodus of local professionals is expected to get worse in the future.
+Not surprisingly, that will put a strain on both the private and public sectors.
 So, when it comes to banking, you might find customer service lacking compared to what you’ll find elsewhere.

 But more than anything, the biggest challenge facing Cook Islands bank accounts and banks in Rarotonga has nothing to do with the islands at all…

 There have been instances within the last few years where Cook Islands banks have actually lost their ability to send and receive certain currencies, including US dollars.

 This happens when their correspondent banking relationships (CBRs) are terminated.
 Causes for this include breaching the rules of that relationship or (more often than not) de-risking.
 De-risking is the result of pressure from foreign governments (e.g., the US or EU) where these CBRs are based.

 When CBRs are terminated, banks can no longer send international transfers.
 You can’t access your money, and your cash is effectively frozen.